jivitesh18/BITSLearning/README.md

 ## 4. Models used

 The assignment explicitly lists Logistic Regression, Decision Tree, kNN, Gaussian/Multinomial Naive Bayes and Random Forest.
-The document also refers to “all 6 ML models” while naming five; therefore, **SVM is included as the sixth model** to satisfy the six-model wording without removing any required model.
+However, the instruction document refers to “all **6 ML models**” while naming five; therefore, I have added **SVM as the sixth model** to satisfy the six-model wording without removing any required model.

 ### Experimental setup